SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 </beans>
 ```

-The following table explains the configuration and its purpose when connecting to the Solace Message Broker.
+The following table explains the configuration and its purpose when connecting to the Solace Event Broker.

 <table>
     <tr>